-- Select either Programs, Strategies, or Best Practices from the list above, then select one of the target age groups on the subsequent page.
+Select either Programs, Strategies, or Best Practices from the list above, and then select an age group on the subsequent page.

-For the Strategies and Best Practices sections, each age group lists information grouped by program area, when appropriate.
+Within the Strategies and Best Practices sections, each age group lists information grouped by prevention, intervention, and suppression subheadings.

 Not all areas are germane to all age groups.